 We have always found owners to be friendly and respectful of our privacy.
 Next-door owners are handy if we need something, and generally have good recommendations for activities and restaurants.

-AirBnB even gives you the option to book rooms or beds in the owner's house.
-This is probably not the best option for most families, and you just choose the “Entire Place” option under Type of Place to filter these out.
+Airbnb even gives you the option to book rooms or beds in the owner's house.
+This is probably not the best option for most families.
+Choose the “Entire Place” option under Type of Place to filter these out.

 Is the Owner a Superhost?